lucified/minard-backend/docs/api/api-streaming.md

 ### `PING`

-Occurs every two seconds, if there are no other events in the event stream.
+Occurs every two seconds if there are no other events in the event stream.